Writer: Poet

 Poets make maximum use of the language to achieve an emotional and sensory effect as well as a cognitive one.
 To create these effects, they use rhyme and rhythm and they also apply the properties of words with a range of other techniques such as alliteration and assonance.
 A common topic is love and its vicissitudes.
 Shakespeare's best-known love story Romeo and Juliet, for example, written in a variety of poetic forms, has been performed in innumerable theaters and made into at least eight cinematic versions.
 John Donne is another poet renowned for his love poetry.

+In the United Kingdom, upon advice of the Prime Minister, the monarch of the United Kingdom appoints a Poet Laureate of the United Kingdom to be the official Poet to the Monarch and government, Scotland has its own position, the Makar.
+Scottish people can also be appointed as the UK Poet Laureate, like Carol Ann Duffy.
+Duffy's work is studied in UK Schools, known for its exploration of love and feminism.

 Novelist

 Satirist

 A satirist uses wit to ridicule the shortcomings of society or individuals, with the intent of revealing stupidity.
 Usually, the subject of the satire is a contemporary issue such as ineffective political decisions or politicians, although human vices such as greed are also a common and prevalent subject.
 Philosopher Voltaire wrote a satire about optimism called Candide, which was subsequently turned into an opera, and many well known lyricists wrote for it.
 There are elements of Absurdism in Candide, just as there are in the work of contemporary satirist Barry Humphries, who writes comic satire for his character Dame Edna Everage to perform on stage.

 Satirists use different techniques such as irony, sarcasm, and hyperbole to make their point and they choose from the full range of genres – the satire may be in the form of prose or poetry or dialogue in a film, for example.
 One of the most well-known satirists is Jonathan Swift who wrote the four-volume work Gulliver's Travels and many other satires, including A Modest Proposal and The Battle of the Books.
+Satire has translated well to TV with writers such as Ricky Gervais and Stephen Merchant.